-- 1. Design dwellings and additions to ensure compatibility with the architectural characteristics of the surrounding neighbourhood. - 2.
-New residential dwellings and alterations to existing residential dwellings should incorporate materials and architectural features (e.g. windows, dormers, roofs, etc.) that are consistent in character and quality of detail and complementary to the existing dwelling or adjacent dwellings. - 3.
+- 1. The design of dwellings and additions should respect or enhance the architectural characteristics of the surrounding neighbourhood through appropriate scale, massing, materials and colours. - 2.
+New residential dwellings and alterations to existing residential dwellings should incorporate architectural features such as windows, dormers, roofs, etc. that are complementary to the existing or adjacent dwellings. - 3.
 Setbacks and frontages should be consistent with adjacent and neighbouring properties and maintain the rhythm along the streetscape. - 4.
-The height and roof pitch of a new home or addition should be compatible with the general scale and shapes of surrounding houses.
+The height of a new home or addition should be compatible with the general scale and shapes of surrounding houses.
 New dwellings should be no higher than the highest dwelling on the same block, and no lower than the lowest dwelling on the same block, subject to the applicable Zoning By-law regulations. - 5.
 The height of the front entrance of a dwelling should be located at a height that is compatible with the height of front entrances of neighbouring dwellings. - 6.
 The design and detailing of the main entrance should be consistent with the architectural style of the dwelling.

-New infill dwellings should be designed to be compatible with their existing neighbourhood and adjacent properties, providing consistent setbacks and frontages to adjacent properties, appropriate heights roof and entrance heights / Lincoln Ave.
+New infill dwellings should be designed to be compatible with their existing neighbourhood and adjacent properties.
+The built form does not need to mimic the surrounding architecture, but should exist in harmony with it.